jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 You can start with this [presentation on waterfall anti-patterns](https://www.slideshare.net/jrvis/gdl-waterfall-anti-patterns) and gradually explore the waterfall.

 # Know your build tool

 Bundlers like webpack have quite a few configuration options that can help with improving performance.
-Reading through the docs and perfecting your config might take a while, but it's a good investment with potentially high rewards (e.g. [**code splitting**](https://webpack.js.org/guides/code-splitting/)).
+Reading through the docs and perfecting your config might take a while, but it's a good investment with potentially high rewards.
+In particular, [**code splitting**](https://webpack.js.org/guides/code-splitting/) is a critical technique if you ship big amounts of JavaScript.

 # Understand the trade-offs